Junichiro-KOBAYASHI/LASSO_with_different_IDs/README.md

 ## 3_LASSO_RESULTS
 The text file named `xxx_output.txt` contains the following information:
-- IDs (e.g., author_a, author_b, ...) included in the train/test set
+- IDs (e.g., author_a, author_b, ...) included in the training/test set
 - Your envirioment (version information of the library used)
-- Results obtained in the train set
+- Results obtained in the training set
   - Alphas (regularization parameter of LASSO) investigated (in `list` format)
   - The best alpha in terms of AIC (Akaike Information Criterion) (in `float` format)
   - AIC scores recorded with each alpha (in `list` format)